-Wayne State’s research funding and expenditures are higher than ever in its history — $257 million annually.
+Wayne State's research funding and expenditures are higher than ever in its history, at nearly $260 million annually.
 The Carnegie Foundation for the Advancement of Teaching classifies Wayne State as a university with very high research activity (RU/VH), a distinction held by only 2.3 percent of U.S. institutions of higher education.
-The University also has the Carnegie Foundation’s most comprehensive classification for community engagement.
+The University also has the Carnegie Foundation's most comprehensive classification for community engagement.

 Wayne State's advancement of its research mission is augmented by collaboration with our University Research Corridor partners, the University of Michigan and Michigan State University, in an alliance that brings in 94 percent of all research dollars attracted to Michigan each year; support for TechTown, the University's thriving research and technology park; and partnerships with government, industry and business.